The Basic Elements to Proper Tattoo Shading

 - Black vs. Color – Black and solid color and laid in pretty much the same.
 Packing in black is done assertively with a repeating hand movement, just as solid color.
 I even run my traditional work this way and just whip out the ends to give that nice pepper shading effect.
 When layering color for those smooth blends you’ll run your machine slower, shallower, and relax your stretching hand to give a nice edge to lay your next color over.
 This is where your flash painting comes in handy as it’s nearly the exact same thing!

 - Techniques – There are multiple ways to get a shading effect on your artwork.
 The perfect approach for one artist may not give the desired results to another.
 It’s a good idea to learn a variety of techniques and then choose the one that is best for a given situation.

-- Shading Before Coloring – Inks are generally added to a tattoo in order from darkest to lightest.
+- Black Before Coloring – Inks are generally added to a tattoo in order from darkest to lightest.
 This means that shading is often the step right after outlining, even though logic might tell you that shading would be the last step.
 This keeps the darker ink from muddying the lighter colors and requires you to do some advance planning.

 - Art Appreciation – Understanding the effects of light and shadow play an important part in good shading.
 This is an area where it can be extremely helpful to take an art class.
 You can possibly even write it off as a business expense!

 - Clean the Needles – …and the tubes, and the tips, etc. Once you finish shading, you want to make sure that there is no black ink left anywhere that might be able to accidentally mix with the lighter colors you will be applying next.

 - Cover Up Work – Shading can be used as a method for covering up other work.
 One example is using shading to hide where you added a line or element that was a mistake.
 It is also used to cover up or modify older tattoos that someone regrets or wants to change for some reason.
 Shading can be an effective tool for turning an unwanted design into something fresh and new.